basecamp/policies/taxes/index.md

 * Utah
 * Washington
 * West Virginia

+[HEY](https://hey.com/) is not subject to sales tax in the US because of the [Internet Tax Freedom Act (ITFA)](https://uscode.house.gov/view.xhtml?req=(title:47%20section:151%20edition:prelim).
+Email service falls under the definition of "Internet access" under the ITFA.

 Each US state has their own sales tax exemption rules.
 If your organization is tax-exempt, please share your *state-specific* tax exemption documentation with us.
 Because not all US federal exemptions are recognized by each state, an IRS tax exemption letter is not enough.